hiiamboris/red-spaces-gitlab-mirror/creators.md

 - clicking (`down mid-down alt-down aux-down dbl-click`) on a point that intersects with a *focusable* space
 - [tabbing (module)](tabbing.red)

+Focused space is a tree path.
+So for tabbing (and focus in general) to work properly, items in that path should not be discarded.
+If object in that path is no longer in it's parent's map, focus becomes invalid (which is equivalent to no focus).

 Focusable space types are listed in `keyboard/focusable` block (new types can be added there at will).

 Only *visible* spaces can be focused by tabbing or clicking, i.e. they must be present in the `map`s of their parents. `focus-space` doesn't have this limitation.
 If tabbing into a space outside of viewport is desired, spaces near the edge of the viewport should be put into the `map`.